b13/bolt/README.md

-# Easier integrations for TYPO3 sites
+# Easier Integrations for TYPO3 sites

 This package is a TYPO3 extension that makes integration work easier.